Vaillant Arotherm Heat Pump Review: R290, COP, Price, UK Guide

 Vaillant vs Daikin

-Daikin Altherma 3 achieves similar SCOP figures and lower noise levels on some models.
-Vaillant wins on refrigerant (R290 vs R32), maximum flow temperature (75°C vs 55/70°C), and arguably on controller quality.
-Daikin has a longer track record in heat pumps specifically.
+Daikin Altherma 3 achieves similar SCOP and lower noise on some models.
+Vaillant wins on refrigerant (R290 vs R32), max flow temperature (75°C vs 55/70°C), and controller quality.
+Daikin has a longer heat pump track record.

 Vaillant vs Mitsubishi Ecodan

-Mitsubishi Ecodan has the largest installed base in the UK and arguably the best long-term reliability data.
-Vaillant offers higher flow temperatures, R290 refrigerant, and higher SCOP.
+Mitsubishi Ecodan has the largest UK installed base and the best reliability data.
+Vaillant offers higher flow temperatures, R290, and higher SCOP.
 Mitsubishi is typically cheaper.
-Both have excellent UK installer networks.

 Vaillant vs Bosch Compress 7400i

-Bosch also uses R290 and offers similar high flow temperatures.
-The Vaillant Arotherm Plus has slightly higher SCOP ratings and a more established heat pump installer network.
-Both are strong choices for homeowners prioritising environmental credentials.
+Bosch also uses R290 with similar high flow temperatures.
+Vaillant has slightly higher SCOP and a more established installer network.
+Both are strong environmental choices.

 Pros